hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform-–-part-2.md

 That was straight forward, right?, Now, restart the VM and try something else.
 You might want to test out tabs and labels.
 As organizations scale their cloud environments, they often need to define methodologies for organizing resources.
 For this, they can leverage tags and labels.
 Tags consist of key/value pairs that make it easier to search for, or filter, your cloud resources based on categories relevant to the organization.
 Another option is to attach labels, which are simple values, to your VMs in order to keep track of what it’s used for or who it belongs to.

 Why don’t you try adding metadata to the VM using tags and labels.
-According to the [documentation](https://github.com/HPE/terraform-provider-hpegl/blob/main/docs/resources/vmaas_instance.md), you can add labels using the following syntax:
+According to the [documentation](https://github.com/HPE/terraform-provider-hpegl/blob/main/docs/resources/vmaas_instance.md), you can add labels using the following syntax in our configuration file:

 ```markdown
 # Using labels
 labels = ["hackshack", "hpedev"]
 ```

-And you can add tags with the following syntax:
+And you can add tags by inserting the following code snippet in your configuration file:

 ```markdown
 # Using tags